 Johan Löf, President and CEO Tel: +46 8 510 530 00 E-mail: email@example.com

 Peter Thysell, CFO Tel: +46 70 661 05 59 E-mail: firstname.lastname@example.org

-RaySearch Laboratories AB (publ) is a medical technology company that develops advanced software solutions for improved radiation therapy of cancer.
+RaySearch Laboratories AB (publ) is a medical technology company that develops innovative software solutions for improved cancer treatment.
 The company develops and markets the RayStation treatment planning system and RayCare oncology information system to cancer centers all over the world and distributes the products through licensing agreements with leading medical technology companies.
-RaySearch’s software is currently used by over 2,600 clinics in more than 65 countries.
+RaySearch’s software is currently used by over 2,600 centers in more than 65 countries.
 The company was founded in 2000 as a spin-off from the Karolinska Institute in Stockholm and the share has been listed on Nasdaq Stockholm since 2003.
 More information about RaySearch is available at www.raysearchlabs.com.